 The purpose of Montana Bowl of Cherries is to share our country beliefs (one of them is that you don’t have to live in the country to be Country), salute family caregivers (whether they care for people, plants, or animals), and to show off Cam’s woodworking projects and ways he can help you.

 “If life is a bowl of cherries, what am I doing in the pits?” is the title of a book written by Erma Bombeck many years ago.
 She was an author of many books and newspaper columns about family life.
-As I considered writing about our country, Christian, woodworking, caregiver life, this title kept coming to mind.
+As I considered writing about Homestead Harmony; how it all works together, this title kept coming to mind.
 For me, life IS like a bowl of cherries, some pits but more sweet and tangy wonderfulness than hard enough to break your teeth.
-Not that our life is without challenges but with much hard work, faith in God and, the timely out-of-the-blue miracle, life is generally good.
+Not that our life is without challenges but we have learned a lot about how everything on our homestead works together to make our life pretty good.

-Cameron (aka Handsome Husband) and I (aka Rhonda or choclady because of my love for creating and eating of chocolate creations) have been married for over 30 years.
+Cameron and I have been married for over 30 years.
 I was born in Idaho and he was born here in Eastern Montana.
 We have had many adventures together, including his 8 years (6 of them married to me) in the U.S. Navy.
 While we have lived several places around the United States. we have met many wonderful people in our travels.
 We moved back here over 20 years ago because we love this area and the people here.

 A Little About Our Family

 Cameron and I have 3 adult children, one boy and 2 girls.
 Honestly, I am amazed at what wonderful, talented people they turned out to be in spite of me.
 Two are married and have given us our 2 grandson and 2 granddaughters.
 Those little ones bring light to all of our lives and we are so grateful that we can be a part of their lives.
-Our youngest daughter’s life plans took a different path than she had planned about 5 years ago when she developed chronic migraines.
+Our youngest daughter’s life plans took a different path than she had planned in high school when she developed chronic migraines.
 Through a lot of prayer, trial and error and about a million doctor visits (ask her she will tell you I’m not exaggerating) she is doing much better.